webxos/macroslow/chimera/chimera_readme.md

-maml_version: 2.0.0id: chimera-hub-readmetype: documentationorigin: WebXOS Research Grouprequires:  python: ">=3.10"  cuda: ">=12.0"  dependencies:    - torch    - qiskit    - fastapi    - prometheus_client    - sqlalchemy    - pynvmlpermissions:  execute: admin  read: publicverification:  schema: maml-documentation-v1
-  signature: CRYSTALS-Dilithium
-🐪 CHIMERA HUB: Quantum-Distributed Control Hub with NVIDIA CUDA Cores CHIMERA HUB is a quantum-distributed, AI-driven control hub optimized for the CHIMERA 2048 agentic system, supercharged with NVIDIA CUDA Cores to deliver unparalleled computational power.
+🐪 CHIMERA API GATEWAY: Quantum-Distributed Control Hub with NVIDIA CUDA Cores CHIMERA HUB is a quantum-distributed, AI-driven control hub optimized for the CHIMERA 2048 agentic system, supercharged with NVIDIA CUDA Cores to deliver unparalleled computational power.
 Integrated with Jupyter Notebooks, Prometheus, and Helm charts, it leverages the MAML (Markdown as Medium Language) protocol to orchestrate four CHIMERA HEADS, each secured with 512-bit AES encryption, collectively forming a 2048-bit AES-equivalent quantum-simulated security layer.
 The hub supports BELUGA sensor fusion, PyTorch for high-performance AI workflows, and Qiskit for quantum mathematics, ensuring robust processing for the Model Context Protocol (MCP).
 Copyright: © 2025 Webxos.
 All Rights Reserved.
 Licensed under MIT for research and prototyping with attribution.Maintained by: WebXOS Research Group (webxos.netlify.app)License Inquiries: legal@webxos.ai
 🧠 Key Features